Dog Biting Top of Paws Could Mean Yeast

 Case of Elimination

-This article is meant to make simple changes so you can eliminate the possible causes of dog biting top of paws without the expense of a full-panel alergy test.
-In many instances, we have found that something as simple as changing shampoos or leaving poultry out of the diet is the easiest and fastest cure so your pet doesn’t have to suffer from from chewing on the tops of his paws.
+This article is meant to make simple changes so you can eliminate the possible causes of your dog biting the top of its paws without the expense of a full-panel allergy test.
+In many instances, we have found that something as simple as changing shampoos or leaving poultry out of the diet is the easiest and fastest cure so your pet doesn’t have to suffer from chewing on the tops of his paws.
 As with many problems we pet owners face, eliminating products, diets and behavior is often required to keep our pets happy and healthy.

 Share on: